Mr-Abhinav-Pandey/DeepFake-Detective/README.md

 ## Status

-Day 0 — initial setup and module planning
+Day 0 - initial setup and module planning
+Day 1 - uploaded the local files of 4 models and their fft+gradcam analysis